commandus/logger-huffman/README.md

 make
 ```

-Option --enable-logger-passord depends on liblogger-passport.a, add library to the ../logger-passord directory.
+Option --enable-logger-password depends on liblogger-passport.a, add library to the ../logger-passord directory.

 If you prefer use clang instead of gcc: